Can I get Stamp Duty relief as a first-time buyer?

 To make a retrospective Stamp Duty tax claim, you will need to complete a Stamp Duty Land Tax (SDLT) return on the Gov.Uk website.

 What if I am buying with someone else (joint ownership)?

-If you are married and are buying with your spouse, you will both need to qualify for First Time Buyer's Stamp Duty Relief.
+If you are buying with your spouse, partner or friend, you will both need to qualify for First Time Buyer's Stamp Duty Relief.

-However, if you are unmarried and buying jointly, you can claim relief when only one of you is eligible.
-To do this, only the eligible person can appear on the property mortgage deed.
+However, if you are unmarried and buying jointly, you could claim relief when only one of you is eligible.
+However, to do this, only the eligible person can appear on the property mortgage deed.

 This could affect the amount that you can borrow (as a sole mortgage applicant) and it could lead to issues if you subsequently separate.

 If you are buying, selling, remortgaging or transferring equity in a home, we can help you find an expert conveyancing solicitor.

 We work with a panel of specialist conveyancing solicitors to deliver a stress-free moving experience.